haslab/ifta/src/main/scala/ifta/reo/readme.md

 ## Using IFTA Connectors

-Modeling Reo connectors as IFTA enables them with variable behavior based on the presence of ports connected, through synchronization, to their ports.
+Modeling Reo connectors as IFTA can enable them with variable behavior based on the presence of ports connected, through synchronization, to their ports.
 Initially, each connector exhibits a **fixed** behavior, i.e. it behaves as its corresponding Reo connector where either all ports are present or all ports are missing.
 We provide two types of operations to manipulate connectors, which can modify their **variability** and **behavior**.

 ### Enabling Connectors with Variability
 We use the operation `relax` over a connector in order to allow its ports to be variable, this is, each port can or not be present.